Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 In a static MPD, the first period SHALL start at the zero point of the [=MPD timeline=].
 In a dynamic MPD, the first period SHALL start at or after the zero point of the [=MPD timeline=].

 In a static MPD, the last period SHALL have a `Period@duration`.
-In a dynamic MPD, the last period SHALL have a `Period@duration` if no new [=media segment=] references will be added to it in future MPD updates (i.e. it has a fixed duration) and SHALL NOT have `Period@duration` if new [=media segment=] references might be added to it in future MPD updates.
+In a dynamic MPD, the last period MAY have a `Period@duration`, in which case it is considered to have a fixed duration.
+If without `Period@duration`, the last period in a dynamic MPD SHALL be considered to have an unlimited duration.

-Note: A period with an unlimited duration may be converted to a fixed-duration period by an MPD update.
+Note: In a dynamic MPD, a period with an unlimited duration may be converted to fixed-duration by an MPD update.
+Periods in a dynamic MPD may also be shortened or removed entirely under certain conditions.
+See [[#timing-mpd-updates]].

 In a static MPD, `MPD@mediaPresentationDuration` SHALL be present.